ibm-cloud-docs/dl/completion-notice.md

 # Completion notice example
 {: #completion-notice-example}

-The following is an example completion notice from a {{site.data.keyword.dl_short}} provider.
+This topic provides an example completion notice from a {{site.data.keyword.dl_short}} provider.
 {: shortdesc}

 ---

-Please do not reply directly to this email.
+Do not reply directly to this email.
 This was sent from a notification-only address that cannot accept incoming email.

-We are pleased to inform you that your order (#xxxxx) has been completed by our IBX team.
+We are pleased to inform you that your order (#xxxxx) was completed by the IBX team.

 ORDER DETAILS